 For inspiration, check out our library full of example KPIs (and OKRs) for different teams.

-💡 Pro tip: To view KPIs across multiple Groups, use the KPI Boards.
+💡 Pro tip: To view KPIs across multiple Teams, use the KPI Boards.